Wooodzy/Pattern-Library/Creating a Pattern Library.md

 I decided to create my own library instead of using another framework or tool, depending on the tool or program used to assist it could possibly constrain how users interact with my library and having complete control over the elements will give me more freedom when designing the components.
 I will mainly use HTML, CSS and JavaScript, to create the elements, style and animate them to suit the library consistently throughout.

-I will take design inspirations from googles material design mixed with pastel colours to keep a subtle feel and try to create an organic environment for the elements to create a set of building blocks to build sleek websites.
+I will take design inspirations from [Google's Material Design](<https://material.io/design/>) mixed with pastel colours to keep a subtle feel and try to create an organic environment for the elements to create a set of building blocks to build sleek websites.

 ### Design Process Method.